B. 1952 D. 2018

 The act of writing is a process of curiosity and discovery, with the unconscious mind leading, and everything focussing on finding the right concrete details.
 Matthew Sweeney

 About Matthew Sweeney

-“Matthew Sweeney is a force for good in British poetry," writes Ruth Padel.
-“The work is one large metaphor: a parable for the human condition…He is one of our finest poets of the unconscious; of darkness brought to light….”
-A strong sense of noirish filmic narrative is present in most of Sweeney’s poetry, which moves beyond realism into what he calls 'Alternative Realism’.
-He is quick to assert that his writing is not surreal, nor is it a form of magical realism – he is concerned with metaphorical connections and the leaps the imagination makes while seeking to disclose the truths of the everyday.
+“Matthew Sweeney is a force for good in British poetry,” wrote Ruth Padel.
+“The work is one large metaphor: a parable for the human condition…He was one of our finest poets of the unconscious; of darkness brought to light….”
+A strong sense of noirish filmic narrative is present in most of Sweeney’s poetry, which moves beyond realism into what he called ‘Alternative Realism’.
+He was quick to assert that his writing was not surreal, nor is it a form of magical realism.
+He was concerned with metaphorical connections and the leaps the imagination makes while seeking to disclose the truths of the everyday.
 There is often violence, or a looming danger against Sweeney’s protagonists, and there is always a sense of mystery, which is given over to the reader for contemplation.

-Such a consummate storyteller is he, it is perhaps easy for the music of Sweeney’s language to be over-looked initially, but the cadences are part of the telling as will become very audible on this Archive recording.
-As Peter Porter once wrote: “Wearing his faux-naif narrator’s smile he tells you relaxed stories in gently persuasive verse.
+Such a consummate storyteller, it is perhaps easy for the music of Sweeney’s language to be over-looked initially, but the cadences are part of the telling as becomes very evident in this Archive recording.
+As Peter Porter once wrote: “Wearing his faux-naif narrator’s smile he tells you relaxed stories in gently persuasive verse”.
 Suddenly you are plunged into fear and strangeness, yet Sweeney seems not to have changed his pace or raise his voice.
 The result is poetry of originality, where language ticks over beautifully but unselfconsciously.”